Disc Brake

 Details

-The viscous friction model represents the energy loss to cool/lubricate between the pads and the disc.
-To model such a system, specify a non-zero value for the viscous friction coefficient.
+The viscous friction model represents the loss of energy to the cooling/lubricating fluid between the pads and the disc.
+To model such a system, specify a non-zero value of the viscous friction coefficient.

 |